Below we breakdown the individual components of a gas fire pit, how they fit together, and the options available

 uses a valve system that typically requires an electrical connection and can be controlled with a remote or wall

 switch.
-It’s the simplest and safest option available and is also the most expensive.
+It’s the safest and most user-friendly option available and is also the most expensive.

 Glass Wind Guard